 - Join the Z-Wave Alliance as soon as possible to take advantage of product marketing support.

-- Submit the product information online to the Z-Wave Alliance for Market Certification; there is no charge for Alliance members, but you must be a Full level member or higher to submit Market Certifications.
+- Submit the product information online to the Z-Wave Alliance for Market Certification; there is no charge for Alliance members, but you must be a Brander level member or higher to submit Market Certifications.

 (Market Certification can be entered concurrently with the Technical Certification taking place.)

 - Once you have received both Technical and Market Certifications, a Z-Wave Certification Number will be issued, and you can legally go to market with your product.

 All commercial products using Z-Wave technology must be certified for interoperability.
 This is a primary requirement of the Z-Wave Technology License Agreement; failure to do so is tantamount to IP theft.